 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Arizona, 16-year-old drivers pay an average of $6,841, 25-year-old drivers pay an average of $1,741, and people over 65 pay an average of $1,459.
+In Arizona, 16-year-old drivers pay an average of $4,152 per year, 25-year-old drivers pay an average of $903 per year, and people over 65 pay an average of $754 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Arizona, the most expensive locations for insurance are Phoenix, Glendale, and Tolleson.
+In Arizona, the most expensive locations for insurance are Laveen, Glendale, and Phoenix.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In Arizona, drivers with no credit pay 91% more on their premiums than drivers with excellent credit.
+In Arizona, drivers with no credit pay 82% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 13% in Arizona, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in Arizona